-Georgia-Pacific is one of the biggest pulp, paper, and packaging manufacturers in the world.
-The company is most well-known for its paper products, but it also makes building and construction products and materials, chemicals, mining products, and aerospace products.
-The company is headquartered in Atlanta, Georgia and its history goes back to Augusta, Georgia in 1927.
+Georgia-Pacific is most well-known for its paper products, but it also makes building and construction products, materials, chemicals, mining products, and aerospace products.
+Although the company has not used asbestos in decades, it is still paying billions in related mesothelioma and asbestos lawsuits.

 Asbestos Use in Products

 Georgia-Pacific has paid dearly for the use of asbestos in its products, but considering the huge amount of products the company has made over many years, it was only a small portion of the product line that was impacted by asbestos.

 The asbestos-containing products were made by the acquired Bestwall Gypsum company.
 When Georgia-Pacific bought the company, it took on liability for the products.

 Bestwall Gypsum made drywall and made the first-ever gypsum wallboard, which was called Beaver Products’ Bestwall.
 It was a popular building material and was used beginning in the late 1920s and throughout the 1940s.